Resources for programs taking the Full-Rating Pathway.

 Using one or more curricula helps providers and teachers plan and use effective instruction.
 These tools align with the Minnesota Early Childhood Indicators of Progress (ECIPs) and meet Parent Aware curriculum requirements.

 What do you do if your curriculum is not on the approved list?
 Nominate it by completing the Curriculum Nomination Form and submitting it, along with supporting materials, to Parent Aware.

 Approved Assessment Tools

 Child assessment tools help providers and teachers understand each child’s development, and plan lessons to meet their individual needs.
 These tools meet Parent Aware assessment requirements.

 What do you do if your assessment is not on the approved list?
 Nominate it by completing the Child Assessment Nomination Form and submitting it, along with supporting materials, to Parent Aware.

 The Environment Self-Assessment (ESA) helps providers and teachers review their resources, practices, and learning environment.
 In Parent Aware, you review the quality of learning and care, celebrate your strengths, and find opportunities for growth.

-Research tells us that children in classrooms with higher CLASS scores make greater academic and social gains when compared to children in classrooms with lower CLASS scores.
-This is especially true for at-risk children.
+Research tells us that children in classrooms with higher CLASS® scores make greater academic and social gains when compared to children in classrooms with lower CLASS® scores.